simonmcmanus/speclate/README.md

 #Speclate

-Define websites using a javascript spec.
+Define websites using a spec.js file.
 Render each page at build time, in the browser and offline.

-Ensure the best possible rendering experience is available to the widest possible audience.
+Ensure the best rendering experience is always available to the widest possible audience.

-Allows the latest web technologies to be used as layered enhancements so you can give the best expereince to the widest possible audience.

-#Conventions - (Folder Structure)
+#Conventions

-Layout, page, component files should only contain valid HTML.
+Layout, page and component files should only contain valid HTML.

 Speclate relies on some convensions, these will eventually be configurable.